 - Disorders of the neurovegetative system, i.e. the body's main control center is not functioning properly

-- The horny layer of the skin exhibits unusual properties and structural changes occur in important components such as Ceramides, proteins and enzymes
+- the horny layer of the skin exhibits unusual properties and structural changes occur in important components such as Ceramides, proteins and enzymes

 - It is also assumed that neuropeptides, i.e. messenger substances released by nerve cells, are associated with the development of atopic dermatitis.
 Stress and psychological strain are also known to be factors in the development of atopic dermatitis.